 Current Work Experience

-I just started a new job in November of 2016 as a Frontend Web Developer at Brio Solutions.
+I’m a freelance frontend web developer, graphic designer, and color consultant.
 My favorite part is being able to focus my skills on the tasks I genuinely enjoy doing.
-I love working with a team of awesome developers and thinkers to create websites and apps which not only work well, but look great doing it!
+I love working with clients to create websites and apps which not only work well, but look great doing it!

 Previous Work Experience